The Life-Changing Power of Negative Thinking: How Focusing on the Bad Reveals the Good

 “Other people are not any better than I am.”

 A spontaneous cognitive shift is like an affirmation, only it’s one that you come to organically, effortlessly, because it’s what’s left when the overlay of the false belief is removed.

 It’s important to note that the spontaneous cognitive shift nearly always comes before the truth scale number is a zero.

 It’s like you start to get inklings or glimpses of the sun of truth shining behind the dark cloud of false belief, but the clouds are still there.

 You keep going until it’s a zero, because a limiting belief that only feels 30% true can still hold you back, slow down, and keep you stuck.

 So, with the intention of being the most positive, life-affirming version of yourself that you can possibly be, give yourself permission to be as negative as you actually feel about whatever it is you're working to release with EFT.

 The more honest and authentic you are about your experiences, feelings, thoughts, and beliefs, the more effective and efficient your tapping will be.

-When doing EFT tapping on your own, if you aren't able to completely heal the issue you're working on, so that when you think about it, it no longer causes any stress, emotional pain, anger, or fear, I recommend working with a professional EFT practitioner.
-If you decide that this is the best course of action for you, and you'd like to work with me, click here to schedule a session or free consultation.
+When doing EFT on your own, if you aren't able to completely heal the issue you're working on, so that when you think about it, it no longer causes any stress, emotional pain, anger, or fear, I can help.
+Click here to learn more and schedule an EFT session or free consultation.

 BY HEATHER AMBLER